MihaiZecheru/NoteWorthy/README.md

 AutoColorVocabDefinitions will only activate if the text prior to the colon is within the first third of the screen `Do not use Ctrl+V` to paste!
 This is handled by the terminal, not by NoteWorthy.
 Ctrl+V formatting might mess up as a result.
 	- `Use Alt+V instead!`
+If you have some text selected in the editor and want to clear the selection (not delete, just unselect), press the escape key.